 Our objective was to analyze the risks of illegal, improper, or erroneous purchases and payments associated with the CFPB's travel card program in order to determine an overall risk level for the program.
-Our scope included travel card purchases from October 1, 2015, through September 30, 2016.
+Our scope included travel card purchases from October 1, 2016, through September 30, 2017.

-To conduct our risk assessment, we obtained and reviewed relevant policies and procedures and the results of prior audits and reviews of the program, including our June 2016 audit report on the travel card program.
-Additionally, we surveyed applicable CFPB officials to identify risks that could prevent their offices from achieving goals, as well as controls implemented to mitigate those risks.
+To conduct our risk assessment, we obtained and reviewed relevant policies and procedures, and we surveyed applicable CFPB officials to identify risks that could prevent their offices from achieving their goals, as well as controls implemented to mitigate those risks.